rsanch1/plexWatch/README.md

-This is a Dockerfile for plexWatch (https://github.com/ljunkie/plexWatch) and plexWatchWeb (https://github.com/ecleese/plexWatchWeb)
+This is a Dockerfile for plexWatch (https://github.com/ljunkie/plexWatch) and plexWWWatch (https://github.com/Gyran/PlexWWWatch)

 Prerequisites
 ----------